 - Is there someone who has never been rude?

 The truth is that no Christian is perfect.
 Many Christians do things they shouldn’t do every day.
+It doesn’t make our actions okay, nor should it discourage us.

 What’s most important is that they are aware of what they shouldn’t do and they commit to stopping those behaviors through self-reflection, reading the Bible (learn when to capitalize Bible), prayer, and accountability to other Christians.